quauab/WebpageGenerator/README.md

 # Generic Webpage Generator

-Generate a web page with content.
+Build a webpage piece by piece.
+The solution is generic enough to build with a page with any JavaScript framework.

 <h2>Dependencies</h2>
 <ul>